 4. Excluded transactions prescribed (Act s.
 11(2))

-(1) For the purposes of section 11 of the Act, a vesting of a security interest under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth) Part 3 is prescribed as an excluded transaction.
+(1) For the purposes of section 11 of the Act, each of the following transactions is prescribed as an excluded transaction —

+(a) the vesting of a security interest under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth) Part 3;

-(2) For the purposes of section 11 of the Act, a transaction the subject of which is an interest in a partnership is prescribed as an excluded transaction, unless the transaction is a partnership acquisition under section 11(1)(i) of the Act.
+(b) a transaction the subject of which is an interest in a partnership, unless the transaction is a partnership acquisition under section 11(1)(i) of the Act;

+(c) the temporary transfer of the whole or part of an entitlement under an authorisation in accordance with the Fish Resources Management Act 1994 section 141, unless the transfer gives rise to the transfer of a beneficial interest in the authorisation;

+(d) the transfer of dutiable property (other than land or a right in relation to land) that would, but for this paragraph, be a transfer on which duty is not chargeable under section 42(1) of the Act;

+(e) the creation of an easement under the Transfer of Land Act 1893 Part IVA;

+(f) the surrender of an easement pursuant to the Transfer of Land Act 1893 section 129C(1)(a) or 229A(2).

-(3) Subregulation (2) applies to all transactions that take place on or after 1 July 2008, whether before or after the commencement of the Duties Amendment Regulations (No. 2) 2009 regulation 4.
+(2) Subregulation (1)(b) applies to all transactions that take place on or after 1 July 2008, whether before or after the commencement of the Duties Amendment Regulations (No. 2) 2009 regulation 4.

+(3) Subregulation (1)(d), (e) and (f) apply to all transactions that take place on or after 1 July 2008, whether before or after the commencement of the Duties Amendment Regulations (No. 2) 2013 regulation 4.

-[Regulation 4 amended in Gazette 15 May 2009 p.
-1638.]
+[Regulation 4 inserted in Gazette 20 Sep 2013 p.
+4363-4.]

 5A.
 Dutiable property prescribed (Act s.
 18(h))